libapps/libapps-mirror/HACK.md

       console.log(`The field "${name}" is invalid: ${val}`);
       console.log(`The field "${name}" is invalid:`, val);

+## Images

+When adding images, make sure to crush them first.
+You can use [libdot/bin/imgcrush](./libdot/bin/imgcrush) to do so losslessly.

 # Submitting patches

 This repository only accepts commits that are submitted through [Gerrit], the